-1. Red Flag
+- 1. Red Flag - 1.1.

-- 1.1.
 After exiting the track, all racers must immediately report to pit out. - 1.2.
-A racer may not return to their pits unless instructed to by PanAmerican Superbike staff. - 1.3.
-Violation of this rule will result in a penalty.
+A racer may not return to their pits unless instructed to by PanAmerican SuperBike staff. - 1.3.
+Violation of this rule will result in a penalty. - 1.4.
+If half the race is completed when the red flag comes out, the race is considered finished.